You are busy with your work, reading, or listening to a lecture, when you suddenly realize that your attention has wandered to other matters.

 Losing your attention could be risky, if you are a driver or works with machinery.
 It could lead to mistakes and errors and to inefficiency in every kind of work.

-It is less likely for the mind to wander, when you are doing something, which you love doing, or are excited about.
-The excitement and interest do not allow your mind to wander away.
+It is less likely for the mind to wander, when you are busy with something that you love doing or are excited about.

 Let’s Make an Experiment.